 Imagine a "miracle" cleaning cloth that costs less than a Starbucks coffee yet makes your painting or staining job look like a million bucks.
-It does exists, it is cheap, and it is called a tack cloth.
+It does exist, it is cheap, and it is called a tack cloth.

 If you have used a shop vacuum or cotton rags to wipe surfaces prior to painting, you know that these take off the majority of the dust, but not all of it.
 After a wipe-down with a clean, dry cloth, you may still be able to pull your finger across the surface and come up with discoloration or dust.